Rogalowski/ONL_PYT_Ticket_System_Project/README.md

 # Basic Overview

-Please check published aplication: https://ticketing.rogalowski.uk/ Based on mikr.Us VPS, Ubuntu 20.04, nginx, gunicorn: https://mikr.us/
+Please check published aplication: https://ticketing.rogalowski.uk/ Placed on mikr.us VPS, Ubuntu 20.04, nginx, gunicorn: https://mikr.us/

-# Basic Overview

 System for managing reports on technical problems of users (Trouble Ticket).
 The system contains Four sections, login system, adding new tickets depending on the type of problem and department which refers to